Hurricane Preparedness

 Top Tips to Be Prepared:

-• Keep your automobile fully fueled; if electric power is cut off, gas stations may not be able to operate pumps for several days.
+- Keep your automobile fully fueled; if electric power is cut off, gas stations may not be able to operate pumps for several days.

-• Talk to your family about the dangers hurricanes can present.
+- Talk to your family about the dangers hurricanes can present.
 Plan a centralized meeting place for your family in case you are separated from one another.
-Choose an out of state family member or friend for everyone to contact and check in with.
+Choose an out-of-state family member or friend for everyone to contact and check in with.

-During storm season it is important to pay attention to updates from the local media outlets.
+During storm season, it is important to pay attention to updates from the local media outlets.
 Also, contact my office with any needs or concerns you may have.
 If any of our district offices are ever required to evacuate, you can always reach my staff in our Washington, D.C. office at (202)-225-3015.

 Important Contacts